MuhammadHaziq1337/Interactive-Foreground-Segmentation-Using-K-Means-Clustering/README.md

 - **Morphological Operations**: Used to clean up the segmentation mask, closing holes and eliminating noise.
 - **Connected Component Analysis**: Small, disconnected components likely to be noise were removed from the segmentation mask.
 - **Contour Analysis**: Contours were used to fill in gaps within the segmented regions.

-## Results

-The segmentation system was tested on a variety of images with different complexities.
-The system was able to accurately segment the foreground from the background, as evidenced by the visual comparison between the original images and the segmentation results.
-The addition of post-processing techniques notably improved the quality of the segmentation by reducing noise.

 ### Before